k1muza/pinda/README.md

 To run this app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/k1muza/login-app.git`
+1. Clone the repository: `git clone https://github.com/k1muza/pinda.git`
 2. Navigate to the project directory: `cd pinda`
 3. Install the dependencies: `npm install`
 4. Start the server: `npm run dev`
 5. Open your browser and visit: `http://localhost:3000`

+## Strapi Setup

+1. Start your Strapi server and open the admin panel.
+2. Navigate to `Settings > USERS & PERMISSIONS PLUGIN > Roles`.
+For the *Authenticated* role, enable the permissions for actions that require authentication (like viewing protected content).
+3. If you have custom data that only authenticated users should access, create those collections or single types.

 ## Usage